dallasbrittany/news-crawler/README.md

 - `--include`: List of keywords to include in the search
 - `--exclude`: List of keywords to exclude from the search
 - `--timeout`: Maximum number of seconds to run the query (default: no timeout)
+- `--sources`: List of news sources to crawl (e.g., TheNewYorker, TheGuardian).
+If not specified, uses all US and UK sources

 ### API Mode
 The crawler can also be run as an API server that provides the same functionality through HTTP endpoints: